Alluxio/alluxio/docs/en/operation/Journal.md

 Users can set this property to the number of backup files they want to keep in the backup directory.

 ### Backup delegation on HA cluster

 Alluxio supports taking backup without causing service unavailability on a HA cluster configuration.
-When enabled, Alluxio leading master delegates backups to backup masters in cluster.
+When enabled, Alluxio leading master delegates backups to stand-by masters in the cluster.
 After configuring backup delegation, both manual and scheduled backups will run in delegated mode.

-Backup delegation can be configured with below properties:
+Backup delegation can be configured with the below properties:
-- `alluxio.master.backup.delegation.enabled`: Whether to delegate backups to backup masters.
+- `alluxio.master.backup.delegation.enabled`: Whether to delegate backups to stand-by masters.
 Default: `false`.
-- `alluxio.master.backup.heartbeat.interval`: Interval at which backup master that is taking the backup will update the leading master with current backup status.
+- `alluxio.master.backup.heartbeat.interval`: Interval at which stand-by master that is taking the backup will update the leading master with current backup status.
 Default: `2sec`.

-There are some advanced properties that controls the communication between Alluxio masters for coordinating the backup:
+Some advanced properties control the communication between Alluxio masters for coordinating the backup:
 - `alluxio.master.backup.transport.timeout`: Communication timeout for messaging between masters for coordinating backup.
 Default: `30sec`.
-- `alluxio.master.backup.connect.interval.min`: Minimum duration to sleep before retrying after unsuccessful handshake between backup master and leading master.
+- `alluxio.master.backup.connect.interval.min`: Minimum duration to sleep before retrying after unsuccessful handshake between stand-by master and leading master.
 Default: `1sec`.
-- `alluxio.master.backup.connect.interval.max`: Maximum duration to sleep before retrying after unsuccessful handshake between backup master and leading master.
+- `alluxio.master.backup.connect.interval.max`: Maximum duration to sleep before retrying after unsuccessful handshake between stand-by master and leading master.
 Default: `30sec`.
 - `alluxio.master.backup.abandon.timeout`: Specifies how long the leading master waits for a heart-beat before abandoning the backup.
 Default: `1min`.

 Since it is uncertain which host will take the backup, it is suggested to use shared paths for taking backups with backup delegation.

-Backup attempt will fail if delegation fails to find a backup master, thus favoring service availability.
+A backup attempt will fail if delegation fails to find a stand-by master, thus favoring service availability.
-For manual backups, you can pass `--allow-leader` option to allow leading master to take backup when there are no backup masters to delegate the backup.
+For manual backups, you can pass `--allow-leader` option to allow the leading master to take a backup when there are no stand-by masters to delegate the backup.
-This will causes temporary service unavailability while the backup is written on leading master.
+This will cause temporary service unavailability while the leading master is writing a backup.

 ### Restoring from a backup